 Thank You Email After an Interview Examples

 A lot has changed in the job interview process over the past few years.
-It's not unusual to be asked to participate in a video interview, to provide links to your social media pages in order to demonstrate your personal brand or to do some sample work on spec to prove that you're qualified for the job.
-One thing that hasn't changed, however, is the need to send a thank-you note to your interviewers to express your appreciation for the opportunity of meeting with them.
+It's not unusual to be asked to participate in a video interview, to provide links to your social media pages in order to demonstrate your personal brand, or to do some sample work on spec to prove that you're qualified for the job.
+One thing that hasn't changed, however, is the need to send a thank-you note to your interviewers to express your appreciation for the opportunity to meet with them.

 The Benefits of Sending a Thank-You Email

-An email thank-you message has a couple of important advantages over the old-fashioned, paper-and-ink variety of a thank-you letter.
+A thank-you message via email has a couple of important advantages over the old-fashioned, paper-and-ink variety of a thank-you letter.
 For example, with an email, you can do more than remind your prospective employer of your qualities and skills–you can actually show them off by including a link to your online portfolio, LinkedIn account, or professional social networking profiles.

 Another benefit of a thank-you email is that you can get your thank-you message out immediately, rather than having to wait for the postal service to deliver a letter.
 In fact, you can send and write your thank-you email on the same day.

 This is crucial if you’ve just interviewed for a job in which the hiring manager will be making a quick decision.
 You want to send the letter when the interviewer’s impression of you is still sharp in his or her mind.
 You also want the interviewer to read the letter before making a hiring decision.
 This means that you should send the email message or letter within 24 hours of your interview.